LLM ethics in practice: what actually changes when you build with AI?

 Internal coding agent example

-An internal coding agent may not speak to customers, but it can touch source code, secrets, dependencies, tests and deployment workflows.
+An internal coding agent may not speak to customers, and its impact is technical efficiency versus security/maintenance risks.

 It may generate insecure code, misunderstand architecture, add maintenance burden, or change files outside scope.
-A responsible builder can limit permissions, require tests, run security checks, block secret exposure, review diffs and keep humans responsible for merging.
-The agent should show evidence: changes made, tests passed, assumptions, and review needs.
+A responsible builder can limit permissions, require tests, run security checks, block secret exposure, and require human review for merging.
+The agent should show evidence: changes made, tests passed, assumptions made, and review needs.

 What to measure before you claim the system is responsible